rntlqvnf/Minidump-Generator/README.md

 # Minidump-Generator

-This is minidump generator for arbitrary queries.
+This is a minidump generator for arbitrary queries.

 ## Usage